Toromino/Teemex/README.md

 ## Compiling

 ### Windows
-On Windows you'll need MinGW, Cygwin or something different to be installed.
+On Windows you'll need a POSIX shell like MinGW or Cygwin to be installed, to use make.
-To compile it, type this in the MSYS Shell...
+For compiling use...
 ```
 make.exe Makefile
 ```